open-cluster-management-io/enhancements/enhancements/sig-architecture/82-addon-template/README.md

 	HubPermissionsBindingSingleNamespace HubPermissionsBindingType = "SingleNamespace"
 	// HubPermissionsBindingCurrentCluster means that will only allow the addon agent to access the
 	// resources in managed cluster namespace on the hub cluster.
-	// It is a special case of the SingleNamespace type.
+	// It is a specific case of the SingleNamespace type.
 	HubPermissionsBindingCurrentCluster HubPermissionsBindingType = "CurrentCluster" )